toumorokoshi/transmute-core/docs/functions.rst

 ======================================
-Writing Transmute-compatible Functions
+Writing transmute-compatible Functions
 ======================================

 Transmute functions are converted to APIs by reading various details:

-A transmute function is identical to a standard Python function, with the additional of a few details:
+A transmute function is identical to a standard Python function, with the addition of a few details:

 ----------------------------------
 Use a decorator on non-GET methods